 With the advent of smart mobile devices, an arms race of sorts has been waged to make the platforms more convenient, functional, and innovative.
-Some aim for bigger phones, others aim for wrist devices, and yet more go a step farther and try to meld the technology into what people are already wearing.
+Nowadays it seems like everywhere you look, Creative Agencies are trying to outdo one another.
+Some aim for bigger phones, others aim for wrist devices, and yet more go a step further and try to meld the technology into what people are already wearing.
 The allure of this kind of technology isn’t new; comic books popularized the idea in the 1930s, and TV and movies carried that torch into the new century.

 Another phenomenon grew alongside this push for more convenient technology – the application store.
 With more people entering this new and innovative market, people found plenty of things they could try, often for free, on their new technology.